jhucsf/fall2022/assign/assign02.md

 **Due**:

 * Milestone 1 due Tues Sept 20th by 11pm
-* Milestone 2 due Thurs Sept 29th by 11pm
+* Milestone 2 due Friday Sept 30th by 11pm
-* Milestone 3 due Thurs Sept Oct 6th by 11pm
+* Milestone 3 due Friday Oct 7th by 11pm

 This is a pair assignment, so you may work with one partner.